Eveieve/chill-stock-web/README.md

-# Chill Stock
+#  🍅 🥬 🍋 Chill Stock (Web Version)🍓 🧊 🥦
+### Chill Out, We’ll Keep It Fresh ❄️🥬

+At Chill Stock, we let the customers chill while we handle the chill.

+Built for managing perishable goods in warehouse environments, this system automatically takes care of temperature, storage conditions, and space optimization—so your fresh goods stay fresh, and your operations stay cool.

+Because fresh goods deserve fresh handling.

+## 📦 Project Overview
 **Chill Stock** is a **warehouse management system for fresh goods**, designed and developed to explore and practice real-world backend engineering skills.

 This project focuses on building a clean backend architecture while learning how to connect all the necessary components in a professional-grade web application.

-While I am still growing as a backend developer, this project reflects my understanding of clean backend design, domain separation, data flow, and handling realistic challenges in multi-user environments.

----

-## 📦 Project Overview

 The application simulates core warehouse operations: